ubports/autopilot/docs/faq/troubleshooting.rst

             page.animationRunning.wait_for(False)
             self.main_view.select_single('Button', text='click_this')

 #.
 Not waiting for an object to become visible before trying to select it.
+Is your app slower than it used to be for some reason?
+Does it's properties have null values?
+Do you see errors in stdout while using your app, if you run it from the commandline?
          * problem::

             self.main_view.select_single('QPushButton', objectName='clickme')